ToastNumber/date-calculator/README.md

 4. Starting with the first date, enter 0-6 (Sunday-Saturday) to answer.
 5. The day you enter will be shown in the table.
     - If are you correct, the table will show "Correct!"
-    - If you are incorrect, the table will show "Expected DAY (INDEX)"
+    - If you are incorrect, the table will show the actual answer.
 6. Once you have completed all answers, the time taken will be shown.
     - If you uncheck the "Timed" box, the time will not be shown.